theinsidersandrush/sodium-fabric/README.md

 # Notice
-__This is an old version of the Sodium fork before the LGPLv3 to PolyformShield licence change took place.
+__This is an old version of the Sodium fork before the LGPLv3 to PolyformShield licence change took place ([see PR 2400](https://github.com/CaffeineMC/sodium/issues/2400) for more info).
 If you're looking for an up-to-date version of this repository, visit this [page](https://github.com/CaffeineMC/sodium).
 Thanks.__

 <img src="src/main/resources/assets/sodium/icon.png" width="128">